 can dogs eat peanut butter?

-When it comes to miraculous, delicious, jack-of-all-trades substances for pets, nothing comes close to peanut butter.
-Dogs love it, it’s (relatively) healthy and, heck, even some cats like it!
-And there are so many ways to use peanut butter in the pet world.
+When it comes to one particularly versatile type of human food, nothing comes close to peanut butter.
+Dogs love it, and even some cats like it!
+There are so many ways to use peanut butter in the pet world, but there are also a few points to consider before reaching for it.

 How to give pets peanut butter

-One of my favorites is to keep dogs busy in their crates.
-Fill a KONG® or other fillable toy with peanut butter and a few kibbles, and your dog will be entertained for a while.
+One way to keep dogs busy in their crates is to place peanut butter inside a fillable toy, and your dog will be entertained for a while.

 Why some peanut butter is bad for dogs

-In our never ending quest for “healthy” human products, sometimes we make changes to ingredients that aren’t so good for our dogs.
-The change I’m talking about here is the addition of the sugar substitute xylitol to candies, gum and, now, peanut butter.
+In our never-ending quest for “healthy” human products, sometimes we make changes to ingredients that aren’t so good for our dogs.
+For example, the addition of the sugar substitute xylitol to candies, gum and, now, peanut butter.

 Xylitol is perfectly safe for human consumption, but it is without a doubt unsafe for dogs.
-We’ve long known about the ill effects of xylitol — dogs who have gotten into gum containing the sugar substitute have been getting sick for years.
+Dogs who have gotten into gum containing this sugar substitute have been getting sick for years.
 But the addition of xylitol to a food we give our pets so often can only spell trouble.

 Xylitol toxicity can cause low blood sugar in dogs in the short term, and in the long term, it can cause liver failure.
-Both of these conditions can easily be fatal, and both will rack up some pretty serious veterinary bills.
+Both of these conditions can easily be fatal, and both will rack up some pretty serious veterinary bills, though luckily they can be covered by pet insurance.

 So far, xylitol has not been used in mainstream peanut butters, but a handful of specialty peanut butter makers have added it to the mix.
 Be sure to check the ingredients on your jar before you use it for training or treats for your pet.
 If it contains xylitol, leave it on the shelf.